Nat-crit20/Single-Column-Coming-Soon-Page/README.md

 ### What I learned

-For this project I continued to learn more about how to access data from a submited form.
-I also learned about different forms of client side validation.
+For this project, I continued to learn more about how to access data from a submitted form.
+I also learned about different forms of client-side validation.

 ### Continued development